StrutFit/AndroidSDK/README.md

 You will also need to use a WebView component in your layout.

 5. Initializing StrutFit button
-	Then in your Java code you need to intialize the StrutFitBridge, passing through references to the StrutFitButtonView and WebView.
+	Then in your Java code you need to initialize the StrutFitBridge, passing through references to the StrutFitButtonView and WebView.

 	You will also need the following properties:
 	OrganizationID - an integer given to you by your StrutFit account manager.
-	ProductIdentifer  - string value of the unique identifer of the shoe that is being viewed.
+	ProductIdentifier  - string value of the unique identifier of the shoe that is being viewed.

 	When testing you can use the following.
 	**OrganizationID:** 5 (when using staging/release build variants, otherwise use 1 for debug build variant)
-	**ProductIdentifer:** "TestProduct"
+	**ProductIdentifier:** "TestProduct"

 	You can test the SDK using different build variants: debug, staging and release.
 	Debug will reference our development environment which may have unreleased code which could cause issues.